 Increasing access to financial services and therefore¬†enhancing financial inclusion, especially for those in the poorest segment of society has been proven to be a key driver in economic growth and wealth creation.
 Nigeria must reduce financial exclusion as part of a holistic approach to development.
 The benefits, for those at the base of the pyramid, as well as for the nation, could be very significant.

-In October 2009, EFInA established the Nigerian Islamic Finance Working Group (NIFWG).
-The group consists of experts from market operators and regulators¬†who intend to¬†drive a multi-institutional approach to implementing non-interest banking/finance in Nigeria.
-The NIFWG meets quarterly to identify and address regulatory and market related issues to ensure the successful implementation of non-interest banking/finance in Nigeria.
+In October 2009, EFInA established the Non-interest Finance Working Group (NIFWG) in order to identify and address regulatory and market related issues to ensure the successful implementation of non-interest banking/finance in Nigeria.
+NIFWG members included market operators and regulators who worked together to drive a multi-institutional approach to implementing non-interest banking/finance in Nigeria.